Edinburgh University Rifle Club: why we’re the best in the UK

 BUCS Outdoor Champion 2017

 Shooting at the University of Edinburgh has taught me an appreciation of the organisation which happens behind the scenes of any competition, and the amount of time and effort necessary.
 Time management skills are essential, as I learnt as Captain last year.
 This year I’m on the committee as Equipment Officer.
-Shooting with EURC has allowed me to meet a lot of different people through SSS and British Universities and Colleges Sport (BUCS), and I really enjoy being part of the club, not least because of our brilliant achievements.
+Shooting with EURC has allowed me to meet a lot of different people through SSS and British Universities and Colleges Sport (BUCS), and I really enjoy being part of the club – not least because of our brilliant achievements.
 In 2017/2018 we were SSS GP Series Winners, Indoor Champions and Outdoor Champions, and the BUCS Outdoor Champions and Indoors Runners-Up!

 3 gold and 2 silver medals from BUCS Outdoor 2018

-Being the daughter of two rifle shooters, and having spent a substantial amount of the first 9 years of my life on various rifle ranges around the UK, it seemed only natural when my mum decided I was old enough to shoot at 9 years old, and set me up on a benchrest at our local club.
+Being the daughter of two rifle shooters, and having spent a substantial amount of the first nine years of my life on various rifle ranges around the UK, it seemed only natural when my mum decided I was old enough to shoot at 9 years old, and set me up on a benchrest at our local club.
 Spurred on by a desire to one day surpass my parents, I kept training and joined the GB Junior Squad (now Talent Squad) at 13.
 Since then, I have won medals domestically and internationally, at junior and senior level.
 I was lucky to compete in several places around the world, with my final international match being the 10m Air Rifle event at the World University Games in South Korea in 2015.

-I then made the move to biathlon and decided to stop target rifle shooting, having decided it wasn’t feasible or affordable to do both.
+Then I made the move to biathlon and decided to stop target rifle shooting, having decided it wasn’t feasible or affordable to do both.
 I contacted EURC as I needed somewhere to store my rifle, but was talked into shooting some postal leagues, and then officially joining the team.
 Travelling around Scotland for SSS and also to England for BUCS is always a fantastic weekend, made even better by meeting people from all over.
 Being part of a club that competes both for enjoyment and with the goal of winning is a great motivator, lots of fun, and a great way to de-stress from training and competing in biathlon.
 Additionally, it helps that EURC is the best team in the country!